wavemaker/docs/website/blog/2021-12-17-angular-11-update.md

 ---
 ---

-WaveMaker generates code for applications based on Angular 10.
-As part of the continuous improvement efforts, we upgrade WaveMaker to the next major Angular version, 11, in the **release 10.11**, scheduled for the 23rd Dec 2021.
+WaveMaker generates code for applications based on Angular.
+As part of the continuous improvement efforts, we upgrade WaveMaker to the next major Angular version, 11, in the **release 10.11**, scheduled for the last week in December 2021.

 | Current version | Updating to |
 |---|---|